-While there is no clear, researched evidence on how long a woman should wait to try to conceive after having treatment for ectopic pregnancy, we and other medical professionals advise you wait for at least three months or two full menstrual cycles (periods) before trying to conceive for both physical and emotional.
+While there is no clear, researched evidence on how long a woman should wait to try to conceive after having treatment for ectopic pregnancy, we advise you wait for at least three months or two full menstrual cycles (periods) before trying to conceive for both physical and emotional.

 14. CAN YOU HAVE A NORMAL PREGNANCY AFTER AN ECTOPIC PREGNANCY?

 Women who have been treated for an ectopic pregnancy may go on to have a healthy pregnancy.

 15. HOW DOES AN ECTOPIC PREGNANCY AFFECT FUTURE FERTILITY?

 Getting Pregnant Again.
 Having an ectopic pregnancy may affect your future fertility, and it increases your risk of having another ectopic pregnancy.
 When an ectopic pregnancy grows in a fallopian tube, it can damage the surrounding tubal tissue.

 An ectopic pregnancy occurs when the fertilized egg attaches itself in a place other than inside the uterus.
 Almost all ectopic pregnancies occur in the fallopian tube and are thus sometimes called tubal pregnancies.